Sydney Markets: History

 The site of the markets at Flemington was originally a land grant of 200 acre to John Fleming in 1806.
 The part of Fleming's estate south of the railway was acquired by the Underwood estate and subdivided for residential development in 1882.
 This suburb, called "Flemington", was incorporated into the Municipality of Strathfield in 1892, after which it was generally listed in directories under "Strathfield".
-This part of the estate is today partly in the suburb of Strathfield and partly in the suburb of Homebush West.
+This part of the estate is today partly in the suburb of Strathfield and partly in the modern suburb of Flemington.
 North of the railway, the bush was turned into paddocks and from 1883 Fleming's estate north of the railway was the site of a cattle saleyard.
 This area became part of the Municipality of Strathfield in 1947.

 Sydney Markets Limited claims its origin from the informal markets formed at The Rocks with the first European settlement in 1788.
 However, the first organised market was not formed until 1806, and the Sydney Central Markets were established in 1810, which is today the Queen Victoria Building.
 In 1829, cattle and corn markets were established further south, below Brickfield Hill and immediately to the south of the Sydney Central Business District.
 The area became known as "the Haymarket".
 The cattle market was moved to successively sites further west, eventually moving to Flemington in 1883.
 The Corporation of Sydney, upon incorporation in 1842, took control of the markets.
 In 1869, the Belmore Markets was built on the old cattle market site at Haymarket as a fruit and vegetable market, supplemented by the Paddy's Market building on the old hay market site.
 In 1892-3 a new Belmore Markets building was erected, but was later turned into a circus and theatre, now the Capitol Theatre.
 Paddy's Market was redeveloped as Market City, completed in 1997.
 After temporarily moving to Redfern to make way for the development works, Paddy's Market resumed trading at Market City in 1993.